awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 ALL \[ PRIVILEGES \]   <a name="grant-all"></a>
 Grants all available privileges at once to the specified user or user group\.
 The PRIVILEGES keyword is optional\.
-GRANT ALL ON SCHEMA does not grant CREATE privileges for external schemas\.
+GRANT ALL ON SCHEMA doesn't grant CREATE privileges for external schemas\.
+You can grant ALL privilege to a table in an AWS Glue Data Catalog that is enabled for Lake Formation\.
+In this case, individual privileges \(such as SELECT, ALTER, and so on\) are recorded in the Data Catalog\.

+ALTER  <a name="grant-alter"></a>
+Grants privilege to alter a table in an AWS Glue Data Catalog that is enabled for Lake Formation\.
+This privilege only applies when using Lake Formation\.

+DROP  <a name="grant-drop"></a>
+Grants privilege to drop a table in an AWS Glue Data Catalog that is enabled for Lake Formation\.
+This privilege only applies when using Lake Formation\.

 ON \[ TABLE \] *table\_name*   <a name="grant-on-table"></a>
 Grants the specified privileges on a table or a view\.
 The TABLE keyword is optional\.
 You can list multiple tables and views in one statement\.